kendallstaton/COMM-618/assg6.md

 Here's a link to my spreadsheet/pivot table: https://docs.google.com/spreadsheets/d/115XqLE0o8Se9KBMO08HDI3Bf6Hpt6mpNVNMywgENtOI/edit?usp=sharing

 Also I'm not sure why the link on Github is showing months on the x-axis instead of just years -- it is only showing years in actual datawrapper.

+I would tie in the non-bicyclists pedestrian info from the chart later down in the story.